agoldstein03/Canvas-Anti-Downloader/README.md

-# Canvas-Anti-Downloader
+# Phosphorus-Chome-Extension
-Simple extension that adds an option on Canvas to preview download links.
+Simple extension to include an option on Scratch pages to use the Phosphorus player.